 What are you inspired by and how much of your creative energy do you draw from your environment here in the valley?

 Yeah, well I whakapapa to Wellington, my iwi affiliations are Whānau-ā- Apanui and Te Āti Awa.
 I've been here in the valley for about 5 years now and I feel very happy that I'm here, because of the history behind Aro valley Epuni Street was originally called Te Puni street after the Māori chief and Te Puni is actually one of my ancestors.
 My mother and my grandmother are buried at Te Puni urupa out in Petone as well so just subconsciously knowing all my tipuna and whanau in this area and then working creatively here, well….
 That just makes me feel grounded.
 There's an energy in Aro that I don't

 know how to describe but sometimes it feels very old.

 We're also surrounded by so many cool creative people and fellow artists in the valley, and the community here is really cool.
 Everyone smiles at each other when they walk down the street.
 Another thing I love is there's so many birds around here, especially kaka, although they are quite terrifying at times.

 They like to sit in the cabbage tree outside my studio so I'll often glance out the window and see a massive Kaka staring me down!

-I actually did a series about the Kaka poria,( leg rings ), because historically they used to be working pets - Maori used to put poria on kaka to have them on leads,then take them into the bush to draw the other kaka down from the trees, which they would then catch - kind of like a lure bird.
+I actually did a series about the Kaka poria,(bird leg rings ), because historically they used to be working pets - Maori used to put poria on Kaka to have them on leads,then take them into the bush to draw the other Kaka down from the trees, which they would then catch - like a lure bird.